LeeDisley/Pain-recognition/README.md

-# Pain-recognition
+# Pain-recognition, First Steps
-Neural network to recognise pain and pain levels Python programs written by Paul Van Ghent, then 'tweaked' a little by myself.
+Neural network to recognise pain and pain levels.
+Python programs written by Paul Van Ghent, then 'tweaked' a little by myself.